George Grant (philosopher)

+"We can hold in our minds the enormous benefits of technological society, but we cannot so easily hold the ways it may have deprived us," Grant wrote, "because technique is ourselves."
+He argued that the technological society has destroyed "the very systems of meaning" along with the language that expressed the highest human purposes.
+"Our vision of ourselves as freedom in an indifferent world could only have arisen in so far as we had analyzed to disintegration those systems of meaning, given in myth, philosophy and revelation, which had held sway over our progenitors."

+Grant vigorously opposed euthanasia, which he defined as "deliberately causing the death of someone who is not already dying," and abortion, except where the mother's life is in danger, or in psychologically traumatizing instances of rape, especially of young girls.
+In the case of abortion, he argued that a woman's right to choose one "can only be made law by denying to another member of our species the right to exist" and, in the case of euthanasia, he wrote that rather than killing patients, doctors can alleviate their pain and fear.
+He warned that legal access to euthanasia (or assisted suicide) and abortion on demand could result in the killing of people considered less human or less valuable such as the aged, handicapped or the infirm.

 Although he is considered the main theoretician of red Toryism, he expressed dislike of the term when applied to his deeper philosophical interests, which he saw as his primary work as a thinker.
 Recent research on Grant uncovers his debt to a neo-Hegelian idealist tradition, Canadian idealism, that had a major influence on many Canadian scholars and Canadian political culture more broadly.

 Family

 Grant was born in Toronto on 13 November 1918, the son of Maude Erskine (née Parkin) and William Lawson Grant.
 He came from a distinguished Canadian family of scholars and educators.
 His father was the principal of Upper Canada College, and his paternal grandfather George Monro Grant was the dynamic principal of Queen's University.
 His maternal grandfather was Sir George Robert Parkin, also a principal at Upper Canada College, whose daughter Alice married Vincent Massey, the Canadian diplomat and first Canadian-born Governor General of Canada.
 Both of his grandfathers were strong proponents of the bonds between Canada and the British Empire, and this greatly influenced their grandson.
-His nephew is a public intellectual and former Leader of the Opposition in the Canadian House of Commons, Michael Ignatieff.
+His nephew Michael Ignatieff is a public intellectual and former Leader of the Opposition in the Canadian House of Commons.
+His niece Caroline Andrew was a political scientist.
 On 1 July 1947 he married Sheila Allen whom he had met at Oxford.